-- Fundamental failure to implement necessary food defense controls, based on the risks associated with the operation. - There is no security fencing, or any form of protection based on the risk(s) associated with the operation.
+• Fundamental failure to implement necessary food defense controls, based on the risks associated with the operation.

-3.02.05: Is the exterior area immediately outside the facility, including roads, yards and parking areas, free of litter, weeds and standing water?
+2.02.05: Is the exterior area immediately outside the growing area, including roads, yards and parking areas, free of litter, weeds and standing water?

-Total compliance (5 points): Litter, waste, refuse, uncut weeds or grass and standing water within the immediate vicinity of the building may constitute an attractant or breeding place for rodents, insects or other pests, as well as microorganisms that may cause contamination.
+Total compliance (5 points): Litter, waste, refuse, uncut weeds or grass and standing water within the immediate vicinity of the growing area may constitute an attractant or breeding place for rodents, insects or other pests, as well as microorganisms that may cause contamination.
 Weeds and grass should be maintained in order to help avoid pest harborage.
 There should be no excessive standing water and/or foul smelling odors.
-If there is a designated smoking area outside, then there should be a disposal can for cigarette butts - butts should not be found on the ground.
+If there is a designated smoking area outside of the growing area, then there should be a disposal can for cigarette butts - butts should not be found on the ground.
 Car parking areas should be free from litter, butts, etc., especially if workers are using their cars at break times.
-When locating a suitable designated smoking area, auditees should consider the need for hand washing prior to returning to the work place.

-Single/isolated instance of an area not maintained properly.
+• Single/isolated instance of an area not maintained properly.

-Numerous instances of areas not maintained properly.
+• Numerous instances of areas not maintained properly.

-The exterior area immediately outside the growing area is not maintained.
+• The exterior area immediately outside the growing area is not maintained.